The Aviation Law Review: Austria

 i Licensed activities

 The LFG stipulates that all carriers require a licence.
 The Act defines an air carrier as any undertaking transporting passengers or goods by aircraft for commercial purposes and explicitly refers to Regulation (EC) No. 2407/92 on licensing of air carriers and Regulation (EC) No. 1008/2008 on common rules for the operation of air services in the European Community.
 For example, a licence is also required for commercial circular flights.
-Provided that an equivalent licence of another Member State of the European Union is available, a separate licence application must not be submitted.
+If an equivalent licence of another Member State of the European Union is available, a separate licence application must not be submitted.
 In general, there are two kinds of licensing procedure.
-For passenger, mail or freight transport by a sailplane, free balloon or an ultralight aeroplane, an application for a licence according to Article 104 ff LFG must be submitted to the Austrian Ministry for Transport, Innovation and Technology.26 In all other cases of commercial services in the aviation sector, an application for a licence according to Regulation (EC) No. 1008/2008 must be submitted to the Ministry for Transport, Innovation and Technology.27 Austro Control GmbH is responsible for issuing the air operator certificate (AOC), and thereby implementing the Ordinance on Air Operator Certificate 2008.
+For passenger, mail or freight transport by a sailplane, free balloon or an ultralight aeroplane, an application for a licence according to Article 104 ff LFG must be submitted to the Austrian Ministry for Transport, Innovation and Technology.13 In all other cases of commercial services in the aviation sector, an application for a licence according to Regulation (EC) No. 1008/2008 must be submitted to the Ministry for Transport, Innovation and Technology.14 Austro Control GmbH is responsible for issuing the air operator certificate (AOC), and thereby implementing the Ordinance on Air Operator Certificate 2008.
 Austro Control GmbH is a public, commercial enterprise that performs sovereign tasks and is subject to instruction from the Minister for Transport, Innovation and Technology.

 ii Ownership rules